 by Ed and Deb Shapiro: Honestly speaking we cannot imagine how our lives would be without meditation.
 As soon as we become still and quiet we enter a calm spaciousness within which questions are answered, while difference and dramas dissolve.
 Such stillness always comes as a great relief from the madness each day can contain.

-Some years ago we were attending a silent meditation retreat.
+Some years ago we were attending a silent meditation retreat on Thailand.
 Each day we were asked if we were feeling happier than we were the day before.
-The inquiring monk had a contagious smile, knowing that we were each confronting numerous obstacles to our happiness, primarily the ones in our own heads.
+The inquiring monk had a contagious smile, knowing that we were each confronting numerous obstacles to our happiness, primarily the ones in our own minds.

 Yet despite his humor, the monk’s question was sincere.
 If we were not beginning to feel happier from practicing meditation, then what was the point of doing it?